squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 ### Once a number, always a number

-The behavior described in ["*Yes, that `MENU` over there (vague gesturing)*"](#yes-that-menu-over-there-vague-gesturing) can also be induced in both `CLASS` and `MENU` statements of `DIALOG`/`DIALOGEX` resources via duplicate statements.
-As seen in ["*If you're not last, you're irrelevant*"](#if-you-re-not-last-you-re-irrelevant), multiple statements of the same type are allowed to be specified without much issue, but in the case of `CLASS` and `MENU`, if any of the duplicate statements are interpreted as a number, then the value of last statement of its type *is always interpreted as a number no matter what it contains*.
+The behavior described in ["*Yes, that `MENU` over there (vague gesturing)*"](#yes-that-menu-over-there-vague-gesturing) can also be induced in both `CLASS` and `MENU` statements of `DIALOG`/`DIALOGEX` resources via redundant statements.
+As seen in ["*If you're not last, you're irrelevant*"](#if-you-re-not-last-you-re-irrelevant), multiple statements of the same type are allowed to be specified without much issue, but in the case of `CLASS` and `MENU`, if any of the duplicate statements are interpreted as a number, then the value of last statement of its type (the only one that matters) *is always interpreted as a number no matter what it contains*.

 <pre><code class="language-c" style="display:block;"><span style="opacity: 50%;">1 DIALOGEX 0, 0, 640, 480</span>
   <span class="token_keyword">MENU</span> <span class="token_identifier">123</span> <span class="token_comment">// ignored, but causes the string below to be evaluated as a number</span>